zlrkw11/leetcode/binary_tree/binary_tree.md

 8. ```if node.left:q.append(node.left) if node.right:q.append(node.right)``` add left / right nodes to the **queue** if they exist and they will be **processed** in the next iteration
 9. append ```lvl``` array into **ans** array
 10. return ```ans```

+### 199 Binary Tree Right Side View

+#### DFS approach
+This approach will be simply traverse through the binary tree from **right to left**.
+1. pass an array ```ans``` which is empty as the returing value from the recursion
+2. if the current node is null, we reached a child - ```None``` of a leaf node so return and cut off recirsopm
+3. ```len(ans)``` stands for the number of levels of the tree we have recorded and processed, ```depth``` means the current recursion level (starting from 0)
+4. ```if len(ans) == depth``` means that if the ans array's length is the same as depth, that means we have not recorded the node for the current level yet
+5. so, append the current node
+6. recursive iteration --> right first, left second

+*note* purpose of ```depth```:
+> depth means how deep the current recursion is (the no. of levels the current node is sitting on in the tree) and it is the **core** of the DFS approach

+2 main uses for depth:

+controls when ```ans``` adds a new node (only 1 node per level)

+makes sure that the right side is always accessed first and recorded first

+essentially, we skip the processing part for left nodes whenever we see a right node and make depth+=1, pass the right node into dfs recursion again.
+This mechanic will cause our approach to make sure the right side of the tree is always processed first because the left side will only start processing when the right side reaches the end.

+Also since the len(ans) has to match with depth value.
+So, say the recursion is finished for the right side and the left side is called, the nodes from the start all the way to len(ans) == depth will be ignored and that is what we want.
+(1 node per level and it must be the rightmost node)
+#### BFS approach